CWE

 What types of software and hardware weaknesses are included on the CWE List?

-See What is CWE?
-What are software and hardware "weaknesses"? for examples, and the CWE List page for the most current list.
+See What is a weakness in the context of CWE? above.
+Visit the CWE List page for the most current list.

 What is a CWE-ID?
 How is it used?